-If you wish to test out of English 1111, you will need to complete a three-hour exam.
+If students wish to test out of English 1111, they will need to complete a three-hour exam.
 This exam will include a written essay and a multiple-choice test which has been prepared by the English faculty at Clark State.
 This test is not available to students who are currently enrolled in English 1111, or have previously taken ENG 1111 at Clark State with a grade of A, B, C, D, F, W, or Z. Proficiency testing is not available for English 1112.

-You should take the test before the end of midterm week of the term before you plan to be registered for the class.
+Students should take the test before the end of midterm week of the term before they plan to be registered for the class.
 For Fall Semester, the test should be taken in the spring.
+To take this exam, follow the process for obtaining prior learning credit.